 - Self-service users who’ve purchased a plan minus any sales intervention

-The final category has the highest conversion rate of 100%, so you’ll want to make sure you’re getting as many of these leads as possible as they are leads acquired through the lowest touch sales model.
+The final category achieves a conversion rate of 100%, so ensure maximum acquisition of these leads as they originate from the lowest touch sales model.

 Data such as demographic and company information helps you to tailor your sales process to meet the specific needs of individual customers.
 For example, you’ll want to find out information like location or company size.
 PQLs must fit well with your ideal target customer to reduce the chance of churn later down the line.

 You need to strike while the iron is hot.
 When customers reach particular milestones with your product, your sales or success team needs to send them targeted messages encouraging them to convert.

 For example, PQLs who have reached success milestones within your app are great candidates for a sale.
 This means they have reaped meaningful value from your product, such as solving a customer ticket using your help desk software.
 When customers reach these milestones, you can show them how upgrading to the next tier will bring even more value.

 You can also reach out to PQLs who hit their usage limit on their free trial or freemium plan.
 They may be running out of storage on their free plan or reached a limit on the number of messages.
 Show them how upgrading means they will be able to unlock premium features and expand their usage.